yossisp/spektor.dev/content/blog/how-to-set-up-dapr-with-dead-letter-queue-in-java/index.md

 date: 2022-10-17T19:19:03.284Z
 description: "How To Set Up Dapr Pub/Sub With Dead Letter Queue In Java, dapr pub-sub tutorial, dapr pub-sub intro."
 tags: "dapr, pub-sub, dead-letter-queue"
-excerpt: First of all, Dapr is an amazing open-source project which was initially started at Microsoft and is now part of Cloud Native Computing Foundation which abstracts away a lot of the implementation...
+excerpt: Dapr is an amazing open-source project which was initially started at Microsoft and is now part of Cloud Native Computing Foundation which abstracts away a lot of the implementation...
 ---

 <div style="display:flex;justify-content:center;padding-right:10%;padding-bottom:50px;padding-top:30px;">